calcode/calcode.github.io/_posts/2015-04-28-responsive-org-london.md

 ---
 layout: post
 title: Five highlights from chatting about culture and collaboration at ResponsiveOrg London
+description: Five highlights from chatting about culture and collabortion at ResponsiveOrg London
 permalink: five-highlights-responsiveorg-london/
 ---
-I put together some 'blog' thoughts recently about [ResponsiveOrg](http://blog.calumshep.com/better-collaboration-responsive-org/), it’s [purpose](http://www.responsive.org/aboutus/) and the [manifesto](http://www.responsive.org/manifesto/) that underpins the movement.
+In the not so distant past I put together some thoughts on [ResponsiveOrg](http://blog.calumshep.com/better-collaboration-responsive-org/), it’s [purpose](http://www.responsive.org/aboutus/) and the [manifesto](http://www.responsive.org/manifesto/) that underpins the movement.

 > The idea is that something isn’t quite right about the operating system of our organisations.
 There is a real opportunity to move towards clearer purpose and better collaboration.